Cholangiocarcinoma (Bile Duct Cancer)Symptoms, Doctors, Treatments, Advances & More

 Endoscopic therapy with stent placement can temporarily relieve blockages in the biliary ducts.
 This may also relieve jaundice when the tumor cannot be removed.

-Todd Bauer is a Surgical Oncologist in Charlottesville, Virginia.
-Dr. Bauer is rated as an Elite provider by MediFind in the treatment of Cholangiocarcinoma (Bile Duct Cancer).
-His top areas of expertise are Cholangiocarcinoma (Bile Duct Cancer), Pancreatic Cancer, Neuroendocrine Tumor, Hepatectomy, and Pancreaticoduodenectomy.
-Dr. Bauer is currently accepting new patients.
+I enjoy traveling, dancing and food.
+Dr. Shroff is rated as an Elite provider by MediFind in the treatment of Cholangiocarcinoma (Bile Duct Cancer).
+Her top areas of expertise are Cholangiocarcinoma (Bile Duct Cancer), Pancreatic Cancer, Gallbladder Cancer, Pancreaticoduodenectomy, and Pancreatectomy.

-Flavio Rocha is a Surgical Oncologist and a General Surgeon in Portland, Oregon.
-Dr. Rocha is rated as an Elite provider by MediFind in the treatment of Cholangiocarcinoma (Bile Duct Cancer).
-His top areas of expertise are Pancreatic Cancer, Cholangiocarcinoma (Bile Duct Cancer), Pancreatic Islet Cell Tumor, Pancreaticoduodenectomy, and Pancreatectomy.
-Dr. Rocha is currently accepting new patients.
+Shishir Maithel is a Surgical Oncologist in Chicago, Illinois.
+Dr. Maithel has been practicing medicine for over 26 years and is rated as an Elite provider by MediFind in the treatment of Cholangiocarcinoma (Bile Duct Cancer).
+His top areas of expertise are Cholangiocarcinoma (Bile Duct Cancer), Gallbladder Cancer, Pancreatic Islet Cell Tumor, Pancreaticoduodenectomy, and Hepatectomy.

 Completely removing the tumor allows some people to survive with the possibility of complete cure.